 For this function, you'll use a hyperobject.
-Specifically, you'll use a reducer similar to one shown in page 54 of the Cilk++ programmer's guide, and let the Cilk++ reducer concept take care of data races and combining the results.
+Specifically, you'll use a reducer similar to the ones shown in the Cilk programmer's guide, and let the Cilk reducer concept take care of data races and combining the results.

-There is a driver / harness code called "innerproduct.cilk" under hw4 on the course web site.
+The driver/harness code is in a file on the course GauchoSpace site.
 You can use this file as a template and implement the required functions, which are left blank for you to fill in.
-The same directory contains a sample makefile and a header with the timing function.
+The site also includes a timing function and a Makefile.